drvptr/CrimewareRender/README.md

 ## WHAT IS THIS
 This is a module for 3D software rendering of models in the wavefront obj format.
+Glory to https://www.siberianbattalion.com/

 ## DEPENDENCIES
 - Windows: gcc (mingw)